shodown96/nacos/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## This project was built for LMU's NACOS Website.
+# This project was built for LMU's NACOS Website.

 ### Development and Deployment